This section illustrates how to write a custom storage backend for Irmin using an in-memory store as an example.

 let close _t = Lwt.return_unit

-To start off we can use the Helper functor defined above:
+To begin, we can use the Helper functor defined above:

 module Atomic_write: Irmin.Atomic_write.Maker = functor